norman-ml/norman_sdk_python/README.md

 To run a model we must first define an invocation configuration object, defining how our input data maps to the model input signature:

-In this example we will define a configuration object for an image generation model called Stable Diffusion 3.5 Large:
+In this example we will define a configuration object for an image generation model called Stable Diffusion 3.5 Large.
+This particular model expects one text input from the user to be mapped to the "Prompt" parameter in the model:

 ```python
 invocation_config = {